sharperant/osTicket-prerequisites/README.md

 <h2>List of Prerequisites</h2>

-- Azure Virtual Machine
+- Creating a Virtual Machine in Azure
-- osTicket Installation files
+- Installing osTicket v1.15.8
+- Installing HeidiSQL
+- Installing MySQL then and set up user and pass
-- Heidi SQL
+- Installing PHP
+- Installing Microsoft Visual C++ Redistributable

 <h2>Installation Steps</h2>
 Hello and welcome to my in-depth IT tutorial!
 To begin we will have to create a Virtual machine using the Microsoft Azure portal(portal.azure.com).
 We will be using a VM(virtual machine) which is a remote computer.
 We are using a VM in order to protect our physical machine just in case something malfunctions, and also have a clean slate computer to continually replicate the lab on.
 Create a resource group and title it "osTicket".
 Afterwards create a VM with 2-4 CPUs.
 In this example I will be using 4 CPUs.